 The application of social construction theory to disability began in the late 1970s under the name “Social Model of Disability”.

-The goal in this theoretical approach to disability is the collective project of creating a more equitable society with less social barriers for people seen by society as disabled.
+The goal in this theoretical approach to disability is the collective project of creating a more equitable society with less social barriers for people seen by society as disabled and follows-on from the extensive literature on the social construction of race.

 Definition of Social Construction of Disability